Are Asana Inc. (NYSE:ASAN) shares too expensive at this price? - The Dwinnex

-As of close of business last night, Asana Inc.’s stock clocked out at $19.45, down -2.94% from its previous closing price of $20.04.
-In other words, the price has decreased by -$0.59 from its previous closing price.
-On the day, 1553679 shares were traded.
-ASAN stock price reached its highest trading level at $20.07 during the session, while it also had its lowest trading level at $19.44.
+As of close of business last night, Asana Inc.’s stock clocked out at $21.13, up 5.39% from its previous closing price of $20.05.
+In other words, the price has increased by $+1.08 from its previous closing price.
+On the day, 2804632 shares were traded.
+ASAN stock price reached its highest trading level at $21.79 during the session, while it also had its lowest trading level at $19.87.

 Sponsored